Benjamin-Philip/tcpl/content/posts/exercise-1-7/index.md

 You will notice that `c` is an integer.
 It is being compared to `EOF` which is a constant.
 This leads me to believe that `EOF` is of integer type.

-So typical of C. Using integers for important values

-So, we can simple print the constant:
+So, we can simply print the constant:

 ```c
 #include <stdio.h>